johnnycuongn/AnimeList/README.md

 - `MVVM` + `Coordinator`
 - Networking: Handling fetching and loading data
 - Core Data

+This project is designed and written on my own at the moment, which doesn't depend on any outside dependencies.

+For `data binding`, refer to my extension: [Observable](https://github.com/johnnycuongn/Swift-Helpers-Extensions/tree/main/Observable)

 ## 👷🏼‍♂️ Practice
 - Clean Code